kartikey-321/movie/README.md

 # Movie Review Prediction

-It predicts whether a movie review is positive or negative.
-M
+It predicts whether a movie review is positive or negative

 ## Tachnologies Used
    1. HTML